wwerkk/jr-granular/README.md

 # RingMod-RNBO

-This is a real-time diode-style ring modulation fx plugin made with JUCE and RNBO C++ export, based on example project by Kengo Suzuki.
+This is a real-time ring modulation fx plugin made with JUCE and RNBO C++ export, based on example project by Kengo Suzuki.
+So far, features include a simple pitch follower and a diode-style ring modulation implemented in gen~.

 [JR-Granular - JUCE & RNBO C++ Export](https://kengo.dev/posts/jr-granular)